Valhalla Cinema, Melbourne: Other Valhallas

-Glebe in Sydney was also home to a cinema called the Valhalla, which was very similar to the Melbourne version – they produced a calendar of screenings, for example.
+Glebe in Sydney was also home to a cinema called the Valhalla Cinema, which was very similar to the Melbourne version – they produced a calendar of screenings, for example.
 The Valhalla in Sydney opened in 1979 when Chris Kiely (one of the original Melbourne Valhalla partners) leased the 1937 Art Deco Astor Cinema.
 It closed in August 2005.

 In March 2013, the "Valhalla Social Cinema" began operating in Melbourne.
 Celebrating the memory of Valhalla's 24-hour marathons, it is operated by Jose Maturana.
-The portable community cinema does not reside in a permanent location, instead appearing in spaces that are not traditionally associated with movie halls.
-It specialises in 12- and 24-hour marathons, but also partakes in festival sideshows.
+The portable community cinema did not reside in a permanent location, instead appearing in spaces that are not traditionally associated with movie halls.
+It specialised in 12- and 24-hour marathons.